ppy/osu-wiki/news/2023/2023-10-22-halloween-descends.md

 [![](https://assets.ppy.sh/contests/186/banners/The_Seraph.jpg)](https://assets.ppy.sh/contests/186/winners/The_Seraph.png)

 [**The Seraph**](https://osu.ppy.sh/users/30000000) plays a dangerous game with pippi, Mocha, Mari and Chirou all engaged in spooky ouija board readings.
-Mocha is being a bit of a wuss, but when the board spelled out 'HARUMAC--' only moments ago, can you really blame her?
+Mocha is being a bit of a wuss, but when the board spelled out "HARUMAC—" only moments ago, can you really blame her?

 *Fun extra fact: The Seraph is our 30 millionth user!
 You don't see that every day!*